gigan0815/homelab-ansible/README.md

 # homelab-ansible

-Ansible configuration for managing LXC containers on a single-node Proxmox homelab.
+Ansible configuration for managing LXC containers & VMs on a single-node Proxmox homelab.
 Handles package updates, backups, and notifications across all containers.

 For a full overview of the homelab infrastructure see the